U.S. deejay Kasem's widow will not face criminal charges

 Jean Kasem, who was married to Casey Kasem for roughly 30 years and bore him a daughter, had her husband moved to a hospital in Washington state last May.

-He stayed there while the legal battle over his care raged.
+He stayed there whilst the legal battle over his care raged.
 His death about a month later led to a dispute over the disposal of his remains.

 Casey Kasem at the peak of his career on "American Top 40" was heard on more than 1,000 stations in 50 countries.
 He was famed for his tenor voice, and also played the part of Shaggy, the mystery-solving human pal of a Great Dane in the TV cartoon series "Scooby Doo, Where Are You!"